Dundee

+With the decline of traditional industry, the city has adopted a plan to regenerate and reinvent itself as a cultural centre.
+In pursuit of this, a £1 billion master plan to regenerate and to reconnect the Waterfront to the city centre started in 2001 and is expected to be completed within a 30-year period.
+The V&A Dundee – the first branch of the V&A to operate outside of London – is the main centrepiece of the waterfront project.
 Today, Dundee is promoted as "One City, Many Discoveries" in honour of Dundee's history of scientific activities and of the RRS Discovery, Robert Falcon Scott's Antarctic exploration vessel, which was built in Dundee and is now berthed at Discovery Point.

-Biomedical and technological industries have arrived since the 1980s, and the city now accounts for 10% of the United Kingdom's digital entertainment industry, including mobile app development and gaming.
-Dundee has two universities – the University of Dundee and Abertay University.
+Dundee is an international research and development hub in technology, medicine and life sciences, with technological industries having arrived since the 1980s.
+Dundee was named as a "City of the Future" by Cognizant in 2021, the only UK city to be featured.
+Dundee has also been a leading city in electric vehicles, having one of the largest fleets of electric vehicles in the country.
+The city was named as the electric vehicle capital of Europe in 2018, and it has continuously been branded as the electric vehicle capital of Scotland and the United Kingdom.

 In 2014, Dundee was recognised by the United Nations as the UK's first UNESCO City of Design for its diverse contributions to fields including medical research, comics and video games.

-A unique feature of Dundee is that its two professional football clubs, Dundee F.C. and Dundee United F.C., have stadiums all but adjacent to each other.

-With the decline of traditional industry, the city has adopted a plan to regenerate and reinvent itself as a cultural centre.
-In pursuit of this, a £1 billion master plan to regenerate and to reconnect the Waterfront to the city centre started in 2001 and is expected to be completed within a 30-year period.
-The V&A Dundee – the first branch of the V&A to operate outside of London – is the main centre piece of the waterfront project.

-In recent years, Dundee's international profile has risen.
+Since 2015, Dundee's international profile has risen.
 GQ magazine named Dundee the "Coolest Little City in Britain" in 2015 and The Wall Street Journal ranked Dundee at number 5 on its "Worldwide Hot Destinations" list for 2018.

+Etymology

+The name "Dundee" is made up of two parts: the common Celtic place-name element dun, meaning 'fort'; and a second part that may be the genitive of a personal name Daig, which in turn derives from an old Celtic element meaning 'fire'.
+The Latin soubriquet Dei donum ('Gift of God') is a learned pun with no relevance for the etymology.
+The usual medieval Latin form was Taodunum.

 History

-The name "Dundee" is made up of two parts: the common Celtic place-name element dun, meaning fort; and a second part that may derive from a Celtic element, cognate with the Gaelic dè, meaning 'fire'.